 UK watchdog bans Bitcoin-based products for retail investors

-LONDON, Oct 6 (Reuters) - Britain's financial watchdog said on Tuesday it will ban the sale to retail investors of products that track the price of cryptoassets like Bitcoin, saying most people lose money on them.
+LONDON, Oct 6 (Reuters) - Britain's financial watchdog said on Tuesday it would ban the sale to retail investors of products tracking the price of cryptoassets like Bitcoin, arguing that most people lost money on them.

-The Financial Conduct Authority (FCA) said there is no reliable basis for valuing cryptoassets that underpin derivatives and exchange-traded notes.
+The Financial Conduct Authority (FCA) said there was no reliable basis for valuing cryptoassets that underpin derivatives and exchange-traded notes.

-Shares in online trading platforms Plus500 PLUSP.L, IG IGG.L and CMC CMCX.L fell by between 2% and 3% after the FCA published its statement on the ban.
+Shares in Plus500 PLUSP.L, IG IGG.L and CMC CMCX.L fell by between 1% and 3.6% after the FCA published its statement on the ban.

+"Many will think it is not necessary - there are already material leverage restrictions related to this form of trading and this appears quite 'nanny state'," lawyers at Ashurst said.

-The watchdog set out proposals for the ban in a public consultation last year, and said on Tuesday it will save retail investors 53 million pounds ($69 million).
+The watchdog had set out proposals for a ban in a public consultation last year, and said on Tuesday the move would save retail investors 53 million pounds ($69 million).

 There is a prevalence of market abuse and financial crime, along with extreme volatility in prices, and lack of legitimate need to invest in such products, the FCA said.